-The new Certina DS Powermatic 80 (ref.
-C026.407.16.087.01) watch is destined to compete with the recently presented Tissot Luxury Automatic range of dressy timekeepers.
-Powered by the same new Caliber ETA CO7.111 (also dubbed as Powermatic 80) self-winding movement, the new watch features similar dial layout and boasts the same impressive power reserve of whole 80 hours.
+The dressy 2013 Certina DS Powermatic 80 (ref.
+C026.407.16.087.01) is destined to compete with the recently presented Tissot Luxury Automatic collection.
+Powered by the same new Caliber ETA CO7.111 (also dubbed as Powermatic 80) self-winding movement, this one features a similar dial layout and boasts the same impressive power reserve of whole 80 hours.

 Being a next-gen version of the (almost) legendary ETA 2824 ebauche, the new movement features a number of changes that include longer mainspring, and a low-friction escapement wheel.
 The mechanism is also 25 percent slower beating at just 21,600 vibrations per hour that alone allowed to increase the power reserve by at least ten hours.
-Although some may consider it a trade-off (some persons, for example, don’t like the second hand moves in a less fluid fashion than it is the case with timekeepers that have their mechanisms working at standard 28,800 vph,) I don’t really see any problem here since there are numerous high-end calibers beating at exactly the same frequency.
+Although some may consider it a trade-off (some persons, for example, don’t like how the seconds hand moves in a less fluid fashion than it is the case with timekeepers that have their mechanisms working at standard 28,800 vph,) I don’t see any problem here since there are numerous high-end calibers beating at exactly the same frequency.

-Plebeian or not, the watch looks quite elegant mainly thanks to its black cambered dial and vintage-styled hour and minute hands that are accompanied with stick-shaped hour markers and three Arabic numerals.
+Plebeian or not, it is elegant mainly thanks to its black cambered dial and vintage-styled hour and minute hands that are accompanied by stick-shaped hour markers and three Arabic numerals.
 Treated with rose gold PVD coating, the elements also feature thin strips of Superluminova that makes it readable at night.
 The mechanism, by the way, too, looks great with a new oscillating weight that now comes in PVD-treated full-black version with the usual Certina Turtle printed in bright white.
 Bridges are also redecorated, but not in as flashy a way.

-Planned to be produced in a total run of 5000 pieces, the watch will clearly be light years away from becoming a true rarity.
+Planned to be produced in a total run of 5000 pieces, it will be light years away from becoming a true rarity.
 Well, nobody can seriously expect that from a timekeeper, which will be priced below the €1000 mark.
 Still, it is sort of pleasant to know that your new toy isn’t one of those models that brands like Certina (and even Omega and Rolex) churn out for years without any modification to their exterior and are sold by hundreds of thousands of pieces.